- Time: 16:00

 Adriaan van Klinken is Associate Professor of Religion and African Studies at the University of Leeds, where he also serves as Director of the Leeds University Centre for African Studies and of the Centre for Religion and Public Life.
 He is the author of Transforming Masculinities in African Christianity: Gender Controversies in Times of AIDS and co-editor of several books, including Public Religion and the Politics of Homosexuality in Africa and Christianity and Controversies over Homosexuality in Contemporary Africa.

 About the speakers

-Paschal Bagonza is a PhD student at De Montfort University, Leicester, Centre for LGBTQ Research.
+Paschal Gumadwong Bagonza is a PhD student at De Montfort University, Leicester, in the Centre for LGBTQ Research.
 His research explores the lived and embodied experiences of lesbian, gay, bisexual, trans or queer asylum seekers and refugees in the UK.
-He has taught and co/delivered workshops on the Social Work Undergraduate programme, and co-delivered workshops on the MA Social Work course.
-Paschal also volunteers at Pride Without Borders, a Leicester City of Sanctuary project which offers support to LGBT+ asylum seekers and refugees.
-He has previously participated in an IOM project on Migration and Health in Uganda, his focus was on sex workers.
+Paschal has worked as a Visiting Lecturer, and Associate Lecturer on the BA/MA Social Work programme.

 Dr Chris Greenough is Senior Lecturer at Edge Hill University and has research interests in gender, sexuality and religion, especially in queer theory and queer studies.
 Among his publications are Undoing Theology: Life Stories from Non-normative Christians (SCM Press, 2018) and Queer Theologies: The Basics (Routledge, 2019).